 The coronavirus did not get the better of the 26th edition of the New York art fair, which ran until March 8 on the quays of the Hudson River.
-Collectors were turned up from the VIP day onwards, and sales were fairly sustained throughout the week.
+Collectors turned up from the VIP day onwards, and sales were fairly sustained throughout the week.

 Jeffery Gibson at the Roberts Projects stand.
 The Armory Show 2020.